The BPYO is going to East Asia!

 BECOME A SPONSOR!

-The BPYO is seeking sponsorships for a 2025 Concert Tour of Mexico.
+The BPYO is seeking sponsorships for a 2026 Concert Tour of East Asia.
 This incredible tour will feature formal concert presentations and social impact oriented cultural and musical exchanges with local young people and youth orchestras throughout the country.

 Our flexible approach to sponsorship can accommodate your priorities, capacity, and requirements.
 Whether it's helping cover the cost of a musician, a concert, or the tour as a whole, we'll work with you to customize a sponsorship package based on your company's plan for corporate giving.